anoma/juvix-docs/docs/tutorials/essential.juvix.md

 end;
 ```

-Juvix requires all functions to be total, i.e., to return a result for all possible argument values.
-One way of handling partial functions is to use the `Maybe` type for the result with `nothing` returned when the result is undefined.
+In Juvix, all functions must be total, meaning they must return a result for
+every possible input.
+To handle cases where a function might not have a result
+for certain inputs, you can use the `Maybe` type.
+When the result is undefined,
+the function can return `nothing`.

 ```juvix
 getCommitment (tag : Tag) : Maybe Commitment :=